Northerns cricket team

 Northerns (formerly North Eastern Transvaal and Northern Transvaal) has played first-class cricket in South Africa since December 1937.
 Its territory is the area north of Johannesburg, including Pretoria.

 For the purposes of the SuperSport Series, Northerns has merged with Easterns (formerly Eastern Transvaal) to form the Titans.

+Current squad

+Squad for 2026/27 Season.
+Players in bold have played international cricket.